fluencelabs/gitbook-docs/fluence-js/2_basics.md

 Let's start with the aqua code first:

 ```
+import Peer from "@fluencelabs/aqua-lib/builtin.aqua" -- (1)

-service HelloWorld("hello-world"):
+service HelloWorld("hello-world"):                    -- (2)
     hello(str: string)
+    getFortune() -> string

-func sayHello():
+func sayHello():                                      -- (3)
     HelloWorld.hello("Hello, world!")

+func tellFortune() -> string:                         -- (4)
+    res <- HelloWorld.getFortune()
+    <- res

-func getRelayTime() -> u64:
+func getRelayTime() -> u64:                           -- (5)
-    on HOST_PEER:
+    on HOST_PEER_ID:
         ts <- Peer.timestamp_ms()
     <- ts
 ```

+We need to import definitions to call standard Peer operations (1)

 This file has three definitions.

-The first one is a service named `HelloWorld`.
+(2) is a service named `HelloWorld`.
 A Service interfaces functions executable on a peer.
 We will register a handler for this interface in our typescript application.

-The second definition is the function `sayHello`.
-The only thing the function is doing is calling the `hello` method of `HelloWorld` service located on the current peer.
-We will show you how to call this function from the typescript application.
+(3) and (4) are functions `sayHello` and `tellFortune` correspondingly.
+These functions very simple.
+The only thing the first one does is calling the `hello` method of `HelloWorld` service located on the current peer.
+Similarly `tellFortune` calls the `getFortune` method from the same service and returns the value to the caller.
+We will show you how to call these function from the typescript application.

-Finally we have a functions which demonstrate how to work with the network.
+Finally we have a function (5) which demonstrate how to work with the network.
 It asks the current time from the relay peer and return back the our peer.

 ## Installing dependencies